pstjohn/circadian-amplitude-metrics/README.md

-These are the python source files used to generate the figures in the manuscript "Amplitude metrics for cellular circadian bioluminescence reporters" by Peter C.
+These are the python source files used to generate the figures in the manuscript *P. C. St. John, S. R. Taylor, J. H. Abel, and F. J. Doyle, “Amplitude Metrics for Cellular Circadian Bioluminescence Reporters,” Biophys.
+J., vol. 107, no. 11, pp. 2712–2722, Dec.
+2014.*
-St. John et al, 2014.
 These files are provided in their raw state without significant documentation in the hopes that they may prove useful for an interested reader.